 “A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.”

-When my company started offering a HSA option I switched from our best plan which had a high annual premium (I was paying almost $8,000 per year in insurance premiums) but had very few out of pocket expenses, to a higher deductible but lower premium plan (about $1,500 per year) but I have to pay much more out of pocket.
+When my company started offering an HSA option, I switched from our best plan, which had a high annual premium (I was paying almost $8,000 per year in insurance premiums) but had very few out of pocket expenses, to a higher deductible but the lower premium plan (about $1,500 per year).
+Still, I have to pay much more out of pocket.

-Therefore, of the $10,000 currently in our HSA, we have medical receipts totalling about $3,000 that we could pull out at any time without penalty.
+Therefore, of the $10,000 currently in our HSA, we have medical receipts totaling about $3,000 that we could pull out at any time without penalty.
 The plan is to let that money grow for several years, but it’s also nice to know we have access to that money if needed.
-It essentially becomes another emergency fund that we hope to never use but is assuring to know it’s there.
+It essentially becomes another emergency fund that we hope never to use but is assuring to know it’s there.

 How Much Will Our HSA Be Worth At Retirement?

 I am almost 40 years old and am planning to work until age 55.
 Therefore, if we assume regular contributions of about $7,500 per year for 15 years, plus an additional ten years of growth until age 65, we’ll have accumulated about $425,000.
 This assumes a 7% interest rate.
 Since we are getting a late start in life with our HSA, there isn’t as much time for compounding.

 Steps to Set Up Your HSA for Retirement

 Using an HSA to fund retirement is a personal decision.
 While this is not financial advice if you want to consider doing the same, here are the steps you’d want to follow.